reasonml-community/bs-glamor/README.md

     ```

 You can also combine stylings with a class names.
 For example if you want to use
-some class from third party libraries, like Bootstrap, and add your own classes, or just
+some classes from third party libraries, like Bootstrap or just to add a class name
-add a classname for test purposes along with glamor styles:
+for test purposes along with glamor styles:

      ```reason
      <div className=("btn " ^ css [color "red"]) />